Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Results

-Fig. \ref{fig:Elik400_fullNsparse_array} presents temporally and spatially sub-sampled \textit{In-vivo} data, beamformed by the proposed method and compared to the other approaches.
-Over the temporally denser datasets, our method yields results that are visually comparable to the target images in terms of both contrast and resolution.
+Fig. \ref{fig:invivo_samples} presents temporally and spatially sub-sampled \textit{In-vivo} data from testsets of the two of the folds, beamformed by the proposed method and compared to the other approaches.
+Over $D_{temp_{\times5}}$ and $D_{spatio-temp}$, our method yields results that are visually comparable to the target images in terms of both resolution and contrast.
 Moreover, there is good preservation of speckles and weaker reflections.
-In the further reduced temporal sampling rate, however, strong suppression of weaker reflections, degraded lateral resolution and slight aliasing artifacts are detected in some of the scans, especially in low SNR areas.
-The effect of these artifacts is alleviated when the network is trained over permuted inputs, such that its second dimension contains the transducer elements plane, its depth contains the transmission angles plane, and pooling is performed over both depth and elements dimensions.
-Similar improvement is detected over the simulated data, indicated by reduction of the halos along the axial direction.
-However, such adjustment does not address the suppression of weaker reflections.
-It has been shown in \cite{Chernyakova2014} and \cite{Mamistvalov2020} that partial data sampled at this low rate can be reconstructed sufficiently; Therefore, we believe that introduction of single image super resolution (SISR) techniques into our model may improve its robustness at lower sampling rates.
-However, this remains outside the scope of this work.
+Over $D_{temp_{\times9}}$, however, slight suppression of speckles and mild pale artifacts are detected, especially in low SNR areas at the margins of the frame.

-We further compare runtimes for NESTA and our approach.
-Timings were conducted for time-aligned and sub-sampled data at x5 factor, with NESTA implemented in Matlab and executed on a Dual 20-Core Intel Xeon E5 2698 v4 CPU @ 2.2 GHz, and the proposed method executed on a Tesla V100-SXM2-32GB GPU.
-In inference, our approach introduces an improvement factor of almost x10 over NESTA, making it more applicable to real-time applications.
+Finally, we consider two issues regarding the suggested method.
+First, unlike other adaptive beamforming techniques, such as MV, the proposed method, once learned can be used to beamform different types of scanned objects.
+On the other hand, a possible drawback of the proposed mechanism can be the fact that it does not produce an actual B-mode US image, but only a single beamformed image line.
+However, there are well known steps of post-processing to visualize the image which can be added here as well.